 With this development, EVs will sooner or later reach the price/quality ratios that make them competitive with fossil-fuel alternatives.
 When this happens, the market will tip into a new direction quickly.

-Farms of the future are set to become an important source of renewable fuel and energy
+Renewable energy for farms and agriculture set to become important sources of renewable fuel and energy

 Powersystems UK attended the Energy and Rural Business Show.
 The event took place on the 6-7 February 2019 at the Telford International Centre.